 - Initial MIP under §206.105(a)

 - Loan origination fee

 - HECM counseling fee

 - Reasonable & customary amounts, but not more than the amount actually paid by the mortgagee for any of the following items:

 - Recording fees & recording taxes, or other charges incident to the recordation of the insured mortgage

 - Credit report

-- o Survey, if required by the mortgagee or borrower
+- Survey, if required by the mortgagee or borrower

 - o Title examination

 - Mortgagee's title insurance

 - Fees paid to an appraiser for the initial appraisal of the property

-- Flood certifications
+- o Flood certifications

 - o Repair Set Asides

-- o Repair administration fee
+- Repair administration fee

 - Delinquent Federal debt

 - o Amounts required to discharge any existing liens on the property

-- o Customary fees & charges for warranties, inspections, surveys & engineer certifications
+- Customary fees & charges for warranties, inspections, surveys & engineering certifications

-- o Funds to pay contractors who performed repairs as a condition of closing in accordance with standard FHA requirements for repairs required by the appraiser
+- Funds to pay contractors who performed repairs as a condition of closing in accordance with standard FHA requirements for repairs required by the appraiser

-- o Property tax, flood & hazard insurance payments required by the mortgagee to be paid at closing
+- Property tax, HOA, flood & hazard insurance payments required by the mortgagee to be paid at closing

+- PACE/HERO assessments on title are required to be paid off at time of closing.

-- Property charges not included in paragraph (b)(11) of this section, and which are scheduled for payment during the first 12-month disbursement period of the loan (see §206 (25) (2) (iii) (b) (12).) - Required pay-off debt not secured by the property, as defined by the Commissioner through Federal Register notice - o Other charges as authorized by the Commissioner through notice
+- Property charges not included in paragraph (b)(11) of this section, and which are scheduled for payment during the first 12-month disbursement period of the loan (see §206 (25) (2) (iii) (b) (12).) - Required pay-off debt not secured by the property, as defined by the Commissioner through Federal Register notice - \circ $\;$ 0ther charges as authorized by the Commissioner through notice